Gum Disease: You Probably Have It And Don’t Know It

-If you schedule regular cleanings with Frank C. Stone, DDS and follow our hygienists’ advice on home care, it is possible to remove the plaque and prevent gum disease.
-In addition, gum disease’s damages to teeth and gums are also quite simple to fix if caught early by Dr. Stone.
+If you schedule regular cleanings with Frank C. Stone, DDS and follow our hygienists’ advice on home care, the plaque can be kept to a minimum and gum disease can be averted.
+Even the damaging effects of gum disease are also very simple to fix if treated early by Frank C. Stone, DDS.

-Our hygienists provide gentle, thorough cleanings that remove the plaque accumulation that at-home brushing misses.
-They also offer education and instruction on how to get the maximum benefit from brushing and flossing.
+Our hygienists provide gentle, thorough cleanings that take off the plaque coating that normal brushing can’t get to.
+They also offer education and instruction on how to get rid of the most plaque possible at home.

 Recent studies have shown an association between gum disease and increased risk of cardiovascular disease, stroke, low birth weight and diabetes.
 Because gum disease can have an adverse effect on your over-all health, Dr. Stone strongly suggests getting professional cleanings at least every six months.

-Gum disease is oftentimes painless in the early stages, so you may not know you have it.
-Couple that with the fact that gum disease is virtually impossible for the patient to diagnose on their own and it becomes obvious why you need to see us regularly.
-At your cleanings, Dr. Stone and a hygienist will take depth readings of the v-shaped crevice (called a sulcus) between your teeth and gums to determine if you have gum disease.
+Gum disease is usually painless early on, so you may not know you have it.
+Add to that the fact that gum disease is almost impossible for the patient to diagnose on their own and it becomes obvious why you need to see us regularly.
+At every visit, Dr. Stone and a hygienist will take depth readings of the v-shaped crevice (called a sulcus) between your teeth and gums to determine if you have gum disease.

-Gum disease attacks at the connection of your teeth and gum line in the sulcus, where it breaks down the connective tissues.
-As the tissues are damaged, the sulcus develops into a pocket; generally, the deeper the pocket, the more severe the disease.
-Over time, pockets can get so deep that your tooth is no longer attached to your gums or jawbone.
+Gum disease attacks just below the gum line in the sulcus, where it breaks down the connective tissues.
+As the tissues are damaged, the sulcus develops into a pocket; generally, the more severe the disease, the greater the depth of the pocket.
+Over time, pockets can become so deep that your tooth is no longer attached to your gums or jawbone.
 And, that’s when they fall out.